Level set

 When the number of independent variables is two, a level set is called a level curve, also known as contour line or isoline; so a level curve is the set of all real-valued solutions of an equation in two variables x_{1} and x_{2}.
 When n = 3, a level set is called a level surface (or isosurface); so a level surface is the set of all real-valued roots of an equation in three variables x_{1}, x_{2} and x_{3}.
-For higher values of n, the level set is a level hypersurface, the set of all real-valued roots of an equation in n > 3 variables.
+For higher values of n, the level set is a level hypersurface, the set of all real-valued roots of an equation in n > 3 variables (a higher-dimensional hypersurface).

 A level set is a special case of a fiber.

 Alternative names

 Level sets show up in many applications, often under different names.
 For example, an implicit curve is a level curve, which is considered independently of its neighbor curves, emphasizing that such a curve is defined by an implicit equation.
 Analogously, a level surface is sometimes called an implicit surface or an isosurface.

 The name isocontour is also used, which means a contour of equal height.
 In various application areas, isocontours have received specific names, which indicate often the nature of the values of the considered function, such as isobar, isotherm, isogon, isochrone, isoquant and indifference curve.